NASA’s mightiest rocket lifts off 50 years after Apollo

 Most of NASA’s corps of 42 active astronauts and 10 trainees were not even born yet when Apollo 17 moonwalkers Gene Cernan and Harrison Schmitt closed out the era, 50 years ago next month.

-“We are jumping out of our spacesuits with excitement,” astronaut Christina Koch, 43, said just hours before liftoff.
-After a nearly yearlong space station mission and all-female spacewalk, she’s on NASA’s short list for a lunar flight.
+“We are jumping out of our spacesuits with excitement,” astronaut Christina Koch said Tuesday.

+After a nearly yearlong space station mission and all-female spacewalk, Koch, 43, is on NASA’s short list for a lunar flight.
+So is astronaut Kayla Barron, 35, who finally got to witness her first rocket launch, not counting her own a year ago.

+“It took my breath away, and I was tearing up,” Barron said.
+“What an amazing acccomplishment for this team.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.